felixblaschke/simple_animations/README.md

 ### Use developer tools

-Creating complex tweens with multiple or staggered properties can be time consuming to create and maintain.
-I recommend using the [**Animation Developer Tools**](#animation-developer-tools) to streamline this process.
+Creating complex tweens with multiple or staggered properties can be time-consuming to create and maintain.
+Use the [**Animation Developer Tools**](#animation-developer-tools) to streamline this process.

 ![devtools](https://github.com/felixblaschke/simple_animations/raw/main/example/img/d1.gif)

 ### Animation duration

-Normally an `Animatable` or `Tween` doesn't contain a duration information.
-But `MovieTween` class contains a `duration` property that contains the total duration of the animation.
+Normally, an `Animatable` or `Tween` doesn't contain duration information.
+The `MovieTween` class has a `duration` property that stores the total duration of the animation.

 <!-- #code example/sa_flutter_app/lib/readme/movie_tween/duration.dart -->
 ```dart